Self Certified Mortgages Explained

 But in most cases, these are the sorts of proof of earnings you’ll need to provide instead of self-certification:

-Ideally, gather as much evidence as you can relating to the ways you make money.
+Ideally, gather as much evidence as possible relating to how you make money.
 When you present everything you have to your broker, they’ll be able to take a look at it all and then find you a top deal with the most suitable lender based on the income evidence you’re able to provide

 Can you get a self-certified mortgage outside the UK?

-Yes, there are some countries that have not banned self-cert mortgages or put in place proper regulations to prevent self-certification.
-However, the FCA strongly advises against pursuing these types of overseas mortgages because the lack of controls also means there’s no protection against bad mortgage advice, extortionate rates, and the mis-selling of products.
+Yes, some countries have not banned self-cert mortgages or put in place proper regulations to prevent self-certification.
+However, the FCA strongly advises against pursuing these types of overseas mortgages because the lack of controls also means there’s no protection against bad mortgage advice, extortionate rates, and product mis-selling.

 Speak with a broker about alternatives to self-cert mortgages